Coblasteus/dive.continued/README.md

 - **Coblasteus** – Developer, Musician, Promotion
 - **Benith** – Artist
 - **Shoobygeeks** – Artist
 - **DylanIO** – Musician

+(Most of the team don't have GitHub so they aren't in the original project's collaboration list)

 ---

 ## License
-This project is based on open-source code from the original **Universal Dive**.
+This project is based on open-source code from the original (https://github.com/lande519/universal-dive/commit/da4ac611a9caea8ac8ac7d4968cae67d6f74f3c1)[**Universal Dive**].
 All modifications and additions will continue to be released under the same license for others to use, learn from, and build upon.